antifantifa/ds4-midi-converter/README.md

 # DS4 to MIDI Converter

 A high-performance C-based bridge that converts PlayStation DualShock 4 controller input into MIDI messages.
-Based on the original gcmidi by Jeff Kaufman, with enhanced device detection and user-friendly command-line interface.
+Based on the original gcmidi by Jeff Kaufman, with enhanced device detection, user-friendly command-line interface, and optimized trigger behavior for DJ software.

 ## Features